extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

 The |ipf| supports easy integration with Zero-Touch Provisioning (ZTP).
 It can also be used without ZTP, but initial switch setup and registration will be a manual process.

-The default configuration has a set of pre-defined parameters used to create the fabric, such as ASN range, IP address ranges, etc. To see these parameters, and change them, refer to the :ref:`IP Fabric parameters<ip_fabric_parameters>` documentation.
+The default configuration has a set of predefined parameters used to create the fabric, such as ASN range, IP address ranges, etc. To see these parameters, and change them, refer to the :ref:`IP Fabric parameters<ip_fabric_parameters>` documentation.